Carrie Lupoli, M.Ed.

 Carrie holds a Master’s in Special Education and a Master’s in Educational Administration, both from the University of Connecticut.

 Click below to read Carrie’s posts on our blog:

-A Note to Educators: Pedagogy Trumps Curriculum – Carrie and our CEO, Kristyn Klei Borrero, discuss the power of pedagogy over curriculum and high-leverage instructional strategies that make up any effective lesson.
+A Note to Educators: Pedagogy Trumps Curriculum – In this blog series, Carrie and our CEO, Kristyn Klei Borrero, discuss the power of pedagogy over curriculum and high-leverage instructional strategies that make up any effective lesson.